telco2011/mcp-backlog-md/.clinerules/memory-bank/progress.md

 ## What's Left to Build

-- The integration test for the MCP server is not working and has been removed.
-This needs to be revisited.
+- The integration test for the MCP server needs to be improved to cover more cases.

 ## Current Status